Game Management Unit 12A

 Areas: Concentrate your efforts on the southeast side of the Plateau in sub-unit 12AE.
 Areas around Crystal Springs, Sourdough Well, and along the 610 rd near the National Park Boundary provide the best opportunity for finding the often secretive Blue Grouse.
 Look for areas with mixed conifer, aspens, and berry bushes in close proximity.
 Grouse, like squirrels, appear to be most active early in the morning but walking throughout the day can result in flushed birds.
 Be patient, many long time grouse hunters often return to camp, after a long day of walking, with an empty vest.
 Grouse hunting is a great excuse to come to the Kaibab to enjoy a cooler climate.
 Harvesting birds should be viewed as a bonus.

 Overview: Unit 12A is home to one of the most unique game animals in Arizona and perhaps the nation.
-The Kaibab Squirrel is a subspecies of the Abert's Squirrel which is found only on the Kaibab Plateau, Mount Logan, and Mount Trumbull.
+The Kaibab Squirrel is a subspecies of the Abert’s Squirrel which is found only on the Kaibab Plateau, Mount Logan, and Mount Trumbull.
 This squirrel is most active early in the morning and just prior to dark and is always associated with Ponderosa Pines.
 The squirrel is dark in color, has tufted ears, and has a large white bushy tail.
 The best hunting techniques include walking, and watching and listening while sitting with your back to a tree.
-Since 2007 an increase in the number of squirrels observed has taken place, with the advent of more favorable environmental variables we are seeing a corresponding increase in the squirrel population.
+Since 2016 a slight decline in the number of squirrels observed has taken place.

 Areas: As stated earlier, concentrate your efforts in areas with large Ponderosa Pine trees and focus your observation skills on the forest floor.